Making imagery that will hold a special place in someone’s life and transforming a digital work into a tangible piece of art is what fulfills me.

 You’ll probably see a lot of my cat Lenny on my personal instagram stories.

-Yes, my real name is Annie Hall, named after the 1977 Woody Allen movie.
+Yes, my real, full name is Annie Hall, named after the 1977 Woody Allen movie.
 My parents thought it was a beautiful name.
 (And yes, I do really like the film!)